Greece in the Eurovision Song Contest 2001: At Eurovision

-Antique took part in rehearsals for their performance during the week of 7-12 May 2001, which concluded with the final dress rehearsal on 12 May where the professional juries of each country watched and voted on the competing entries.
+Antique took part in rehearsals for their performance during the week of 7–12 May 2001, which concluded with the final dress rehearsal on 12 May where the professional juries of each country watched and voted on the competing entries.
 "Die for You" was performed 22nd in the field of 23 competing nations on the evening of 12 May, following Malta and preceding Denmark.
 Marina Kereklidou served as costume designer for Antique; Paparizou appeared in a white tight-fitting leather outfit with matching rhinestone belt.
-Antique were accompanied by four backing vocalists: Jeanette Olsson, Shirley Clamp, Jenny Pettersson and Britta Bergström.
 The contest performance was a relatively static affair, with both singers as well as the backing vocalists standing in front of microphones to sing.
 While the contest had by this point embraced pre-recorded music, Panagiotidis performed with a traditional Greek instrument throughout.
 At the close of voting, it had received 147 points, placing third, behind winners Estonia and host country Denmark.
-The third-place finish was the best result Greece had achieved to this point, and remained so until the 2005 contest, when Paparizou performing as a solo artist, won the contest.
+The third-place finish was the best result Greece had achieved to this point, and remained so until the 2005 contest, when Paparizou performed as a solo artist, and won the contest.

 Voting

-Voting during the show involved each country awarding points from 1-8, 10 and 12 as determined by either 100% televoting or a combination of 50% televoting and 50% national jury.
+Voting during the show involved each country awarding points from 1–8, 10 and 12 as determined by either 100% televoting or a combination of 50% televoting and 50% national jury.
 In cases where televoting was not possible, only the votes of the eight-member national juries were tabulated.
 Greece received 147 points, which included the top 12 points from Spain and Sweden, with nearly 28% of Swedish voters casting their vote for the nation.
 The nation awarded its 12 points to contest winners Estonia.
 Alexis Kostalas was the Greek spokesperson announcing the country's voting results during the show, a task he had performed since the 1998 contest.
 The tables below visualise a complete breakdown of the points awarded to and awarded by Greece in the Eurovision Song Contest 2001.